 Mapping the Farm Bill: Voting in the House of Representatives

-Previous articles in this series looked at issues shaping the fate of the farm bill (farmdoc daily December 5, 2013 and January 10, 2014) prior to passage, including shifts in the political landscape and the debate over the Supplemental Nutrition Assistance Program (SNAP).
+Previous posts in this series looked at issues shaping the fate of the farm bill (see here and here) prior to passage, including shifts in the political landscape and the debate over the Supplemental Nutrition Assistance Program (SNAP).
 On January 29, 2014, the House of Representatives agreed to the conference report for the farm bill.
 It passed the Senate on February 4th and was signed by President Obama on February 7th.
-Ink from the President's pen propelled the Agricultural Act of 2014 into law and much attention now focuses on understanding the bill's provisions and on its implementation (more on the farm bill can be found here).
-This article revisits the use of mapping technology to gain a better understanding of this farm bill's dynamics by comparing specific farm bill votes in the House of Representatives.
+Ink from the President’s pen propelled the Agricultural Act of 2014 into law and much attention now focuses on understanding the bill’s provisions and on its implementation (more on the farm bill can be found here).
+This post revisits the use of mapping technology to gain a better understanding of this farm bill’s dynamics by comparing specific farm bill votes in the House of Representatives.